zeldatran87/secured-finance-docs/basics/README.md

    1. Periodically, the Loan contract checks the payment schedule and update the loan's state.
    2. Before the scheduled payments, the Loan contract emits messages for payment notice (default to 2 weeks prior).
 After the notice, the loan state changes to `DUE`, and the coupon payments should be made until the payment time.
    3. If takers failed to pay coupons, the loan state changes to `PAST_DUE` and the collateral state changes to `LIQUIDATION_IN_PROGRESS` to cover up coupon payments from takers' collateral.
-   4. 120% of the coupon payment amount (in ETH) is transferred from borrower's collateral to lender's collateral.
+   4. 120% of the coupon payment amount (in ETH) is transferred from the borrower's collateral to the lender's collateral.
    5. When the coupon payment is completed, the loan state will be back to `WORKING` and the collateral state to be `IN_USE`.

 ### ✅ 4.
 Redemption

-   1. Redemption works similarly to the coupon payments.
+   1. Redemption works similarly to coupon payments.
 If a loan ends with no liquidation, the loan state will be `CLOSED`, and the collateral state ends with `AVAILABLE`.

 ### 🆘 5.
 Margin Call

-   1. Periodically, the Loan contract updates PV (present value) of all loans and checks the collateral coverage.
+   1. Periodically, the Loan contract updates the PV (present value) of all loans and checks the collateral coverage.
 If a borrowed loan PV goes up and therefore the collateral coverage gets below 150%, the collateral state will change from `IN_USE` to `MARGINCALL`.
    2. If takers upsize collateral and the coverage gets over 150%, the state will be back to `IN_USE`.
    3. However, if takers don't respond, and the coverage gets below 125%, we consider this a credit event; therefore, the collateral state will be shifted further to `LIQUIDATION`.
 Then the automatic liquidation process will begin.
 It works as a credit support annex in traditional financial transactions.
 Users should acknowledge this automatic liquidation feature.

 ### 🔄 6.
 Liquidation

-   1. Similar to coupon payments liquidation, 120% of the loan PV (in ETH) is transferred from borrower's collateral to lender's collateral.
+   1. Similar to coupon payments liquidation, 120% of the loan PV (in ETH) is transferred from the borrower's collateral to the lender's collateral.
    2. After liquidations, the loan state will be `TERMINATED`, borrowers' collateral is released, and the collateral state will be back to `AVAILABLE`.

 ## Sequence Diagram

-Each step with the state changes are displayed followed by its sequence diagram.
+Each step with the state changes is displayed, followed by its sequence diagram.
 ### (1) States for Registration, Collateralization, and Market Making ✍️

 ```txt